 \paragraph{Free slices.} Note that, under $\Half$, the process $X^{(0,L)}$ is simply a standard Brownian motion killed at its first hitting time of~$-L$, while the process $(W^{(0,L)}_{T_x}/\sqrt{3},0\leq x\leq L)$ is a standard Brownian motion killed at time~$L$.
 For this reason, the law of $(X^{(0,L)},W^{(0,L)})$ under $\Half$ is the mixture

-where $p_t(x)=e^{-x^2/2t}/\sqrt{2\pi t}$ is the Gaussian density, and $q_x(t)=(x/t)\,p_t(x)\ind_{\{t>0\}}$ is the (stable~$1/2$) density for the hitting time of level~$-x$ by standard Brownian motion.
+where~$p_t$, $q_x$ are defined after~\eqref{eqlimvect}.
 In what follows, a random metric space with same law as $\Sl^{(0,L)}$ under $\FSlice_L$ will be referred to as a \emph{free (composite) slice} of width~$L$.
 This, together with Proposition~\ref{sgslice}, yields the following result.

 \begin{prp} Fix $L<L'<L''$ in the extended line.
 Then, under $\Half$, it holds that $\Sl^{(L,L'')}=G(\Sl^{(L,L')},\Sl^{(L',L'')};\xi^{(L,L')},\gamma^{(L',L'')})$, where the spaces $\Sl^{(L,L')}$, $\Sl^{(L',L'')}$ are independent.
 Moreover, if~$L$ and~$L'$ are finite, then $\Sl^{(L,L')}$ is a free slice of width $L'-L$. \end{prp}